Orchestrion: Welte Philharmonic Organ

 From 1911 organs branded Welte Philharmonic-Organ were produced.

 The largest philharmonic organ ever built is at the Salomons Estate of the Markerstudy Group.
 This instrument was built in 1914 for Sir David Lionel Salomons to play not only rolls for the organ but also for his Welte Orchestrion No. 10 from about 1900, which he traded in for the organ.
 One of these organs can also be seen in the Scotty's Castle museum in Death Valley, where it is played regularly during museum tours.
-An organ built for the HMHS Britannic never made its way to Belfast due to the outbreak of the First World War.
+An organ built for HMHS Britannic never made its way to Belfast due to the outbreak of the First World War.
 It can currently be heard playing in the Swiss National Museum in Seewen.